amigavision/amigavision.github.io/sd.md

 When picking an SD card to use with the MiSTer, Raspberry Pi, or any SD card-based retro gaming setup, there is the general (and sane!) advice to go for the trusted brands, like SanDisk and Samsung.
 Also to make sure you have a reliable supplier, since it’s easy to get sold a fake card — if the price is too good to be true, it probably is.

 But the other thing to consider is — don’t optimize for speed.
 Optimize for reliability.
 The retro gaming files you load on your FPGA/emulation device are not very large.
 There’s no need to go for cards that optimize for speed, it will not make a meaningful difference.
-The SD card reader on any of these devices don't deliver meaningful speed increases beyond UHS-I anyway, which is what these high-reliability cards are rated at.
+The SD card reader on any of these devices don't deliver meaningful speed increases beyond UHS-I anyway, which is what the following high-reliability cards are rated at.

 There are two SD cards in particular we want to highlight — and this isn’t an affiliate link thing or anything, just linking you to the manufacturer’s pages: